Retirement: How do people know that they are truly ready for this big life change?

 In retirement, reality strikes: Your income is what it is.

 These 10 steps can help you stay solvent and perhaps prosperous in retirement.
 Take note of step No. 1: Spend less than you bring in.
 Like the laws of physics, this rule is inescapable.

 Have you neglected to factor into your planning a realistic idea of how to fund the inevitable “surprises” that pop up?
 For example, you’ll need an ample financial buffer to replace your car, re-roof the house or keep up with escalating property taxes in retirement.

 Retirees are sometimes surprised that, even with Medicare, they’re required to pay substantial out-of-pocket bills for prescriptions and medical, dental and vision care.
-Inflation’s another surprise: It’s low right now, but it’s not zero.
+Inflation’s another surprise: It’s soaring right now, and no one knows how long that will continue.
 This, too, will take a bite from a fixed income.

 8. You’re carrying debts into retirement

 It’s a good idea to retire any debts before quitting work if possible.